Sir Edward Hales, 3rd Baronet: Career under James II

-Hales was sworn into the privy council, and appointed one of the lords of the admiralty, deputy-warden of the Cinque ports, and lieutenant of Dover Castle, and in June 1687 Lieutenant of the Tower of London.
+Hales remained one of the Lords of the Admiralty and was sworn into the privy council, made deputy-warden of the Cinque ports, and lieutenant of Dover Castle, and in June 1687 Lieutenant of the Tower of London.
 Narcissus Luttrell mentions, in June 1688, a rumour that he was about to have a Catholic chapel in the Tower.
-When the seven bishops were discharged from his custody he demanded fees of them; but they refused, on the ground that their detention and Hales's commission were both illegal.
+When the seven bishops were discharged from his custody he demanded fees of them; but they refused, on the ground that their detention and Hales' commission were both illegal.
 The lieutenant hinted that if they came into his hands again they should feel his power.

 Flight and exile

 Hales was dismissed from his post at the Tower in November 1688.
-James II, with Hales as one of his three companions, and disguised as Hales's servant, left Whitehall on 11 December, in the hope of escaping to France.
+James II, with Hales as one of his three companions, and disguised as Hales' servant, left Whitehall on 11 December, in the hope of escaping to France.
 The boat carrying them was discovered the next day as it lay in the river off Faversham, and the king and his three attendants were brought on shore.
 Hales was recognised, and kept prisoner at the courthouse at Faversham.
 Immediately after the king's departure for London he was conveyed to Maidstone gaol, and afterwards to the Tower, where he remained for a year and a half.
 On 26 October 1689 he was brought up to the bar of the House of Commons, and ordered to be charged with high treason in being reconciled to the church of Rome.
 On 31 January 1690 he and Obadiah Walker were brought by habeas corpus from the Tower to the bar of the king's bench, and were bailed on good security; but both were excepted out of the act of pardon dated 23 May following.
 Eventually Hales obtained his discharge on 2 June 1690.

 Hales went in October 1690 to St. Germain-en-Laye, but he was little employed by James II other than as friend.
 James rewarded his services by creating him Earl of Tenterden in Kent, Viscount Tunstall, and Baron Hales of Emley, in the Jacobite peerage by patent 3 May 1692.
 Edward Hasted wrote that Hales's son and successor in the baronetcy, Sir John Hales, was offered a peerage by George I, but the matter dropped, because Sir John insisted on his right to his father's titles, and to precedence according to that creation.